hanhaechi/code-samples/README.md

 2. By default get all the departments with resources active during the specified dates.
 3. Map through departments to select all the resources, place them under the correct week bracket, calculate utilization percentage
 4. Calculate WeeklyTotals
+5. Celebrate once all the pieces came to work :tada: :clinking_glasses: :100: